 Figure 1.
 Common approach to analyzing growth curve data using an exponential model.
 Growth rates are commonly estimated from growth curve data by taking the log of the growth curve and performing linear regression around the time of maximum growth (see Material and Methods for specific details).
 Implicitly, this is equivalent to fitting an exponential growth model N(t)=N0ert to the growth curve.
 (A) The circles represent N(t) the mean cell density of 22 growth curves of strain A1 growing in mono-culture (see details of experiment A).
 The solid line represents a fit of a polynomial through the points.
 The dashed line represents the exponential model N0ert fitted to the data, with r=0.35 and N0=0.088.
 The dotted vertical line denotes tmax.
 (B) The solid curve shows dN/dt, the derivative of the mean density (calculated as the derivative of the solid line in panel A).
 The dotted vertical line denotes tmax.
 Data in this figure corresponds to the growth of strain A1 (red markers in panel A1 of Figure 3).

 In contrast, competition experiments can infer relative fitness in a manner that accounts for all growth phases (9).
 In pairwise competition experiments, two strains - a reference strain and a strain of interest - are grown in a mixed culture.
-The frequency of each strain in the mixed culture is measured during the course of the experiment using specific markers, either by counting colonies formed by drug resistant or auxotrophic strains (9), by monitoring fluorescent markers with flow cytometry (2), or by counting DNA barcode reads using deep sequencing (10, 11).
-The relative fitness of the strains of interest are then estimated from changes in the frequencies of the strains during the competition experiment.
+The density or frequency of each strain in the mixed culture is measured during the course of the experiment using specific markers, either by counting colonies formed by drug resistant or auxotrophic strains (9), by monitoring fluorescent markers with flow cytometry (2), or by counting DNA barcode reads using deep sequencing (10, 11).
+The relative fitness of the strains of interest are then estimated from changes in the densities or frequencies of the strains during the competition experiment.
 Such competition experiments can allow relative fitness to be inferred with high precision (2), as they directly estimate fitness from changes in strain frequencies over time.

 However, competition experiments are challenging because they are more laborious and expensive than simple growth curve experiments.
 Furthermore, they require the strains of interest to be modified for monitoring with genetic or phenotypic assays (see (3) and references therein) and to be grown together in a mixed culture under identical environmental conditions.
 Accordingly, competition experiments are often impractical in non-model organisms and for measuring the fitness effect of environmental change.
 Therefore, many investigators prefer to use proxies of fitness such as growth rates from simple growth curve experiments.
 Even when competition experiments are a plausible approach (e.g. in microbial lineages with established markers (9)), it is hard to infer how differences in growth during various growth phases affect relative fitness in competitions.

 Here we present a new computational approach that provides a predictive and descriptive framework for estimating growth parameters from growth dynamics and for predicting relative growth in mixed cultures.
-We validate this approach, and demonstrate its application for estimating the relative fitness cost of protein expression.
+We provide two different experimental validations of this approach, and demonstrate its application for estimating the relative fitness cost of protein expression.